Stade de l’Aube

 History and description

-Stade de l’Aube was built in 1924, and while it got further developed in 1956, it remained a rather modest stadium with two small covered stands at the long sides and earth banks at the ends.
+Stade de l’Aube was built in 1924, and, despite a first upgrade in 1956, for long remained a rather modest stadium with two small covered stands at the long sides and earth banks at the ends.
 The stadium was at that time oval-shaped.

 In the 1970s, Stade de l’Aube would occasionally fill up with up to 17,000 spectators, but after the descend of Troyes to the fourth division in the 1980s, often not more than a 1,000 fans showed up.